Indiana Court Records

 What are the types of Divorce Records available in Indiana?

 The State of Indiana allows access to divorce decrees.
-A divorce decree contains a divorce case’s final judgment and represents the end of the case.
-The divorce decree also includes the obligations of each party, including the sharing of assets and liabilities, child support and visitation, child custody, alimony payments, and other financial duties.
+A divorce decree contains a divorce case's final judgment and represents the end of the case.
+The divorce decree also includes each party's obligations, including the sharing of assets and liabilities, child support and visitation, child custody, alimony payments, and other financial duties.

-Divorce decrees are only available with the Clerk of Court in the county where the divorce was finalized.
+Divorce decrees are only available from the Clerk of Court in the county where the divorce was finalized.

 How Do I Get Divorce Records in Indiana?

 The process required to obtain a divorce record depends on the county where the divorce took place.
-Most counties require requesters to submit official requests by filling a form.
-Some counties don’t have a specific process for obtaining divorce records.
-Since the divorce decree is a court record, requesters may need to make a direct request to the Circuit or Superior Courts in different Indiana counties.
+Most counties require requesters to submit official requests by filling out a form.
+Some counties don't have a specific process for obtaining divorce records.
+Since the divorce decree is a court record, requesters may need to directly request the Circuit or Superior Courts in different Indiana counties.

-Records are only available after providing personal information of the requester, and also providing details on the persons named on the desired records.
+Records are only available after providing the requester's personal information and details on the persons named on the desired records.
 Generally, requesters may access divorce records in three different ways:

 - In Person: visiting the courthouse where the divorce was finalized